v0ncent/ExtremeViolence.org/src/routes/(blog-article)/customization/+page.md

 slug: customization
 title: How to Customize this Template
 date: 2023-04-22T21:55:27.154Z
-excerpt: How to customize what you're seeing here and make it your own.
+excerpt: How to customize what you're seeing here and make it your penis
 coverImage: /images/posts/customization.jpg
 tags:
   - Documentation